authelia/authelia/docs/content/en/contributing/prologue/documentation.md

 ## Introduction

 The website is built on [Hugo] using the [Doks] theme.
-[Hugo] is a powerful website building tool which allows several simple workflows for developers as well as numerous handy features like [Shortodes] which allow building reusable parameterized sections of content.
+[Hugo] is a powerful website building tool which allows several simple workflows for developers as well as numerous handy features like [Shortcodes] which allow building reusable parameterized sections of content.

 ## Making a Change